flows-network/telegram-llm/README.md

 4. Click the Advanced test to see more settings.
 Here we need to use Environment Variables to pass the Telegram token and OpenAI API key name.
 * `telegram_token`: Fill in the token you received from Fatherbot.
-* `openai_key_name`: Fill in the name you want to name your OpenAI key.
+* `openai_key_name`: Fill in the name you want for your OpenAI key.
+You can put any name here, and we will connect it to the actual key later.

 ![image](https://user-images.githubusercontent.com/45785633/226562489-ff140061-d1e4-44ab-8cc9-369983cb016d.png)

-5. At last, click the Deploy button to deploy your function.
+5. Click on the Deploy button to deploy your function.

 ## Configure SaaS integrations

-After that, the flows.network will direct you to configure the SaaS integration required by your flow.
+After that, the [flows.network](https://flows.network/) will direct you to configure the SaaS integration required by your flow.
 Since we have configured Telegram in the above step, OpenAI is the only SaaS we need to configure here.

 ![image](https://user-images.githubusercontent.com/45785633/226564674-902933b5-8ff3-4724-93e3-2b2f67dc0b9a.png)

-Click the "Connect/+ Add new authentication" button to authenticate your OpenAI account.
-You'll be redirected to a new page where you can copy and paste your OpenAI API key and then name the key.
-Note that the name you enter here should be the same as the name in the environment variables.
+Click the "Connect/+ Add new authentication" button to add your OpenAI API key.
+On the next page, copy and paste your OpenAI API key and then name the key. **Note** the name you enter here should be the same as the name in the environment variable.

 <img width="758" alt="image" src="https://user-images.githubusercontent.com/45785633/222973214-ecd052dc-72c2-4711-90ec-db1ec9d5f24e.png">

 ## Give it a try.

-Click the Check button to see your flow details.
+Click on the Check button to see your flow details.
 As soon as the flow function's status becomes `ready` and the flow's status becomes `running`, the Telegram ChatGPT App goes live.
-Go ahead and chat with ChatGPT by sending a message on your Telegram!
+Go ahead and send a private message to the bot!
 You can also invite this bot to your channel/group.

-> [flows.network](https://flows.network/) is still in its early stages.
-We would love to hear your feedback!

-## Others
+## Dev notes

-If you want to build locally, make sure you have installed Rust and added `wasm32-wasi` traget.
+If you want to build locally, make sure you have installed Rust and added the `wasm32-wasi` target.

 ```
 cargo build --target wasm32-wasi --release
 ```